mikemwai/balancer/README.md

 ![consoleA1.2](https://res.cloudinary.com/dkmblonw5/image/upload/f_auto,q_auto/v1/balancer/balancerA-1-2)

+## Explanations

+- The load balancer handled 10,000 asynchronous requests in approximately 69.13 seconds.
+This indicates that the load balancer is capable of handling a high volume of requests in a relatively short amount of time.
+The average time taken per request is approximately 0.006913 seconds/request, indicating that the load balancer is able to handle each request quickly.

 ## ii) A-2

 -  Next, increment N from 2 to 6 and launch 10000 requests on each such increment.
 Report the average load of the servers